zotoio/x-fidelity/README.md

 - **OpenAI Integration**: Leverage AI for advanced code analysis and suggestions.
 - **Extensible Architecture**: Easily add new operators, facts, and rules to suit your needs.

+## Components and entity names to understand

+- **Archetype**: A predefined configuration template for a specific type of project or technology stack.
+It defines the rules, operators, facts, and other settings to be applied during analysis.

+- **Rule**: A set of conditions and corresponding actions that define a specific check or requirement for the codebase.
+Rules are used to identify warnings or fatal issues in the codebase.

+- **Exemption**: A time-limited waiver for a given git repo for a given rule until a configured expiry date.

+- **Operator**: A function that performs a specific comparison or check within a rule.
+Operators are used to evaluate conditions in rules.

+- **Fact**: A piece of information about the codebase or its environment that is collected and used during the analysis process.
+Facts can include file contents, dependency versions, or other relevant data.

+- **Config Server**: A server that hosts and distributes archetype configurations and rules, allowing for centralized management of x-fidelity settings.

+- **Telemetry**: Data collected about the usage and performance of x-fidelity, which can be used for improving the tool and understanding its impact.

 ## System Architecture

 The following diagram illustrates the overall architecture of the x-fidelity system: